massung/re/README.md

 # The RE Package

 The `re` package is a small, lightweight, and very fast, regular expression library for [LispWorks](http://www.lispworks.com).
-It uses [Lua](http://www.lua.org)-style pattern patching (found [here](http://www.lua.org/pil/20.2.html)) and provides functionality for matching, searching, splitting, and replacing patterns in strings.
+It is a non-recursive, backtracing VM.
+The syntax is similar to [Lua](http://www.lua.org)-style pattern patching (found [here](http://www.lua.org/pil/20.2.html)), but has added support for additional regex features (e.g. `a|b` or tests).

 ## Compiling Patterns